Workplace wellness: Health economics of workplace wellness programs

 Wellness programs are typically employer sponsored and are created with the theory that they will encourage healthy behaviors and decrease overall health costs over time.
 Wellness programs function as Primary Care interventions as they are an example of primary prevention methods to reduce risks to many diseases or conditions.
+These programs are widely known as employee assistance programs or EAPs and include various physical and mental health services to employees.

-Workplace wellness programs have been around since the 1970s and have gained new popularity as the push for cost savings in the health delivery system becomes more evident as a result of high health care expenditures in the U.S. Employer wellness programs have shown to have a return on investment (ROI) of about $3 for every $1 invested over a multi-year period, making them appealing to many as an effective way to achieve results and control costs.
-Most recently, the 2016 winner of the "best wellness program" award, Wellsteps, was shown to have harmed employees at the Boise School District￼ and fabricated its savings figures.
+Workplace wellness programs have been around since the 1970s and have gained new popularity as the push for cost savings in the health delivery system becomes more evident as a result of high health care expenditures in the U.S. Employer wellness programs have shown to have a return on investment of about $3 for every $1 invested over a multi-year period, making them appealing to many as an effective way to achieve results and control costs.
+Most recently, the 2016 winner of the "best wellness program" award, Wellsteps, was shown to have harmed employees at the Boise School District and fabricated its savings figures.

 Workplace wellness programs have many components to help improve health outcomes and decrease health disparities.
 These components include smoking cessation programs, fitness center memberships, nutrition aids, and biometric screenings, often in exchange for health insurance premium reductions.
 The benefits of wellness programs are not limited to corporations and their employees; Otenyo and Smith argue that engaging in such programs produces positive spillover effects for society that are not reflected in markets, leading to them under consumption.

 Workplace wellness programs benefit employers as well; while the various components of the wellness programs helps to keep employees healthy, employers are able to increase recruitment and retention of workers.
 Some employers have also utilized penalties to improve employee participation within the company wellness program.
+Wellness programs can reduce employer costs by linking employees' health insurance rates to their participation and success in meeting wellness goals.
 While wellness programs promote healthier lifestyles and can bring significant cost savings, concerns about invasion of privacy and participation costs have arisen.

 The future of wellness programs as a valid method of preventative healthcare is still up for debate.
 Evidence of improved health outcomes for participants is mixed in terms of effectiveness.
 Some studies attempt to address the question if "more is always better in the workplace," and the value that can be found through wellness program components and their outcomes.

 One large study though, did not find health improvements for premium incentive-based workplace weight loss programs.

 Writing in the New York Times, Frank and Carroll laid out several concerns with wellness programs, including limitations in empirical studies and the possibility that employers use these programs to shift costs to employees.
 That said, the 2019 Kaiser Family Foundation Employer Health Benefits Survey indicates that organizations continue to enact such programs due to their perceived benefits for employee health, morale, and productivity.